 “Don’t thank him.”
 Altera walked between Ragna and the man.
 “He did that to get a free ride.”

 The man laughed.
 “Don’t be like that.
-I really wanted to help you.
+I really wanted to help you guys.
 I’m Grendel, by the way.
 Who are you, guys?”

 Now that she had an unobstructed view on him, Ragna had to admit, despite his gray hair, the man was pleasant on the eyes.
-His ponytail gave him a dandy look.
+His side plait gave him a dandy look.

-“I’m Altera”, said the Valkyrie, refusing to relax her stance.
+“I’m Altera,” said the future Valkyrie, refusing to relax her stance.
 “And, as already stated, my companions are incognito.”